 Use sustainable and responsible tour operators

-As tourists become more interested in sustainability, so do tour operators.
+As tourists become more interested in sustainable travel in Europe, so do tour operators.
 Do your research into any tour operators you plan to use before you book.
 Make sure you go with a company that uses sustainable and responsible tourism practices to reduce their impact on the environment and protects the local community.

 Using electric vehicles is just one way that tour companies can be more sustainable.
 Avoid companies that exploit people, animals or resources and support tour companies that work hard to preserve the environment and culture of the places you visit.
 This way you can make sure your tour is a positive experience for everyone involved.